Become a Cadet

 The Commanding Officer of the Cadet Corps or Squadron shall ensure that:

-- the parent or guardian describes the medical, physical or mental condition at part 2 of form CF-1158
+- the parent or guardian describes the medical, physical or mental condition at with the online application form.

 - the corps or squadron has the physical facilities and the staff required to provide cadet training in light of the medical condition or the mental or medical challenge;